July 14 Column: Creative Pest Control

 Flash tape _ This wide mylar ribbon flashes and rustles in the breeze (see on Digby).
 It is very effective and if you take good care of it, the ribbon will last for years.
 Even though it is referred to as a “tape,” it doesn’t have any adhesive on it.
 We use the 2″ wide ribbon.

 Toy snakes _ These rubber snakes make visitors to our garden jump on occasion but they’re totally harmless!
-We bought a bunch at the dollar store to use as a deterrent to keep quail and other birds away from freshly-sprouted seeds as well as plants they love to nibble on.
+We bought a bunch at the dollar store.
+We use them as a deterrent to keep quail and other birds away.
 They work pretty well.
 Just remember to move them from time to time.

 Important things to remember:

 Move these deterrents around.
-If you keep them in the same place day after day, birds and other critters will realize there’s nothing to fear and go right back to being bothersome.
+Don’t keep them in the same place day after day, birds and other critters will realize there’s nothing to fear.
+They’ll go right back to being bothersome.

-Put the deterrents in place right when you need them and remove them as soon as you don’t, so pests don’t get habituated to them.
+Put the deterrents in place right when you need them.
+Remove them as soon as you don’t, so pests don’t get habituated to them.
 This is REALLY important, folks!
-For example, as soon as we’ve harvested our cherries, the mylar ribbon, hawk kite and fruit tree sleeves will be put away… although we fully intend to relocate the hawk kite to the blueberry patch so it can work its robin- and starling-repellent magic and protect our crop.
+As soon as we’ve harvested our cherries, the mylar ribbon, hawk kite and fruit tree sleeves will be put away.
+We fully intend to relocate the hawk kite to the blueberry patch so it can work its robin- and starling-repellent magic and protect our crop.

 OK, here is this week’s video.
 The topic?
 What we’re growing to attract pollinators.
 This includes an update of the new pollinator garden we added to the front yard in May.